 The OTSPolicy has three possible standard values plus additional two values specific to Orbix.
-The Orbix-specific values are discussed in "Orbix-Specific OTSPolicies" on page 52; the standard values and their meanings are:
+The Orbix-specific values are discussed in "Orbix-Specific OTSPolicies" on page 37; the standard values and their meanings are:

-REOUIRES This policy is used when the target object always expects to be invoked within the context of a transaction.
-If there is no transaction the TRANSACTION REQUIRED system exception is raised.
+REQUIRES This policy is used when the target object always expects to be invoked within the context of a transaction.
+If there is no transaction the TRANSACTION_REQUIRED system exception is raised.
 This policy guarantees that the target object is always invoked within a transaction.

 FORBIDS This policy is used when the target object does not permit invocations performed within the context of a transaction.
 If a transaction is present the INVALID TRANSACTION system exception is raised.
 This policy guarantees that the target object is never invoked within a transaction.
 This is the default policy.
 ADAPTS This policy is used when the target object can accept both the presence and absence of a transaction.
 If the client is associated with a transaction, the target object is invoked in the context of the transaction; otherwise the target object is invoked without a transaction.
 This policy guarantees that the target object is invoked regardless of whether there is a transaction or not.
-Here, the target object adapts to the presence or not of a transaction.

-Objects with the REQUIRES or ADAPTS OTSPolicy are also known as transactional objects since they support invocations within transactions; objects with the FORBIDS OTSPolicy or no OTSPolicy at all are known as non-transactional objects since they do not support invocations within transactions.
+Objects with the REQUIRES OF ADAPTS OTSPolicy are also known as transactional objects since they support invocations within transactions; objects with the FORBIDS OTSPolicy or no OTSPolicy at all are known as non-transactional objects since they do not support invocations within transactions.